-A common question we are asked is, Wildflower Seed when to plant it?
+A common question we are asked is, ‘When is the best time to plant wildflower seeds?'

-There are two key times which are Mid March through to Mid May and Mid August through to Mid October.
+There are two key times for planting wildflower plants seeds, which are Mid March through to Mid May and Mid August through to Mid October.

 The key factors affecting Wildflower seeds are as follows;